 The well-being and safety of the NAFA community is the academy’s top priority.
-In the best interests of our staff and students, NAFA has put in place precautionary measures to safeguard our community against the 2019 novel coronavirus (COVID-19).
+In the best interests of our staff and students, NAFA has put in place precautionary measures to safeguard our community against COVID-19.
 These measures are aligned to the guidelines set by Singapore’s Ministry of Education and the Ministry of Health.

 If you have any concerns, please do not hesitate to contact us: